They get a higher open rate than something your 10th grade English teacher would appreciate.

 Subject: Storytelling: 7 Exercises to Add Excitement

 The subject line still tells a story.
-It also manages our expectation.
+It also manages our expectations.
 This is likely not going to be a 30-second read.
 We will, on rare occasions, also pour on the title case treatment to underscore importance or promote a smoking deal we don’t want our clients to miss.

 Subject: Knock 50% Off Our Exclusive Bacon-Tasting Tour